nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

 To achieve the fastest Time To First Fix of GNSS position, the following conditions need to be met:

 * The device must be able to connect to nRF Cloud.
-  You can confirm this by checking whether the status of your DK is displayed correctly on nRF Cloud.
+  You can confirm this by checking whether the status of your DK is displayed correctly on the nRF Cloud portal.
   The cloud connection is used to download GPS assistance data.
 * Your network operator should support Power Saving Mode (PSM) or Extended Discontinuous Reception (eDRX) with the SIM card that you are using.
   If you are using an iBasis SIM card, check the `iBasis network coverage spreadsheet`_ to see the supported features and network coverage for different countries.